bundana/ghdish/README.md

 # ghdish

-# Website sample can be found in the Master Brand
+# Website sample can be found in the Master branch folder

- #Assesssment Files
+# Assesssment Files can be found in the main branch folder
   Assessment for the logo sample is included too.
   A pdf for my assessment also added.